 Watch Tuesday’s full Coronavirus in Ohio update from Gov. DeWine and Dr. Acton in the video

-COLUMBUS (WCMH) — Governor DeWine will not hold a briefing Wednesday on coronavirus in Ohio, but the Ohio Department of Health released the latest data available on cases in Ohio this afternoon shortly before 2 p.m.
+COLUMBUS (WCMH) — Governor DeWine will not hold a briefing Thursday on coronavirus in Ohio out of respect for George Floyd memorial service, rather the Ohio Department of Health and his offices will released the latest data available on cases in Ohio shortly before 2 p.m.

 The Department of Health adds the data as soon as it is informed of a case or death.
 The information is backdated to the actual date the person started exhibiting symptoms or the date the person died.

 DeWine, Lt.
 Gov. Husted, and Ohio Department of Health Director Amy Acton last held a briefing Tuesday afternoon.

 Governor DeWine said Tuesday they have been working with the Department of Education on reopening Ohio schools.
 The state fully intends to have school in the fall.
 The start dates is up to individual boards of education.

 The state is working on a broad outline of health guidelines for schools.